 Don’t forget washing the radiator cooling fins from the residue, the flywheel fins, and the inside of the blower housing with a bristle brush.
 The simplest way is to spray a strong jet of water on it.

 Also, carefully clean the mower choke, throttle linkages, and terminals on the battery.
-Lubricate the battery posts and fittings on the mower deck to prevent corrosion.
-You can expect the engine run more efficiently after cleaning.
+For guidance on understanding the choke symbol and its significance, you can check this resource: Choke Symbol Guide.
+Don’t forget to lubricate the battery posts and fittings on the mower deck to prevent corrosion.
+You can expect the engine to run more efficiently after cleaning.

 3. Clean the Engine Spark Plugs of Your Lawn mower